yyutong/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a description to an expense**

 **MSS**

-1. User requests to list persons
+1. User requests to list expenses
-2. AddressBook shows a list of persons
+2. UniSave shows a list of expenses
-3. User requests to delete a specific person in the list
+3. User requests to add a description to a specific expense in the list
-4. AddressBook deletes the person
+4. UniSave adds the description input by user to the specific expense

     Use case ends.